Pazhassi Dam

-The Pazhassi Dam also called Kulur Barrage is a stone masonry diversion structure in Kannur district, Kerala, India.
+The Pazhassi Dam also called Kuyilur Barrage is a stone masonry diversion structure in Kannur district, Kerala, India.
 It is named after king Pazhassi Raja, a patriot who died a heroic death in the war.
 The dam is constructed across the west flowing Bavali river near Veliyambra.
 It was commissioned by Prime Minister Morarji Desai in 1979.
 It mainly functions as an irrigation dam, serving a command area of 11525 ha in Iritty taluk of the Kannur District.
 The water from this dam also meets the drinking water requirement of Kannur district.
 The dam site and the reservoir are known for their scenery.

 Topography

 The dam is built at Kuyiloor across the Bavali River, in the basin of the West flowing rivers from Tadri to Kanyakumari.
 It rises in the Coorg (in Karnataka) at 2500 ft and drains a catchment area of 1028 km2.
 The mean annual rainfall in the catchment is 3622 mm.
 The nearest towns to the dam site are Mattanur and Iritty.